SintraCascaisSesimbra.com

 The best independent guide to Estoril

-Estoril lies at the heart of the Portuguese Riviera, a region of beautiful sandy beaches, grand 19th-century villas and a focus on high-end tourism.
+Estoril sits at the heart of the Portuguese Riviera, a stretch of coastline defined by sandy beaches, grand 19th-century villas, and a long association with upmarket tourism.
+The town draws visitors for its attractive seafront, relaxed atmosphere, and Portugal's largest casino.

-This article will detail these three journeys, Lisbon to Estoril for a day trip, Estoril to Lisbon’s tourist areas (for a day trip to Lisbon) and Lisbon Airport to Estoril.
+This guide covers three journeys: Lisbon to Estoril for a day trip, Estoril to Lisbon's main tourist areas, and Lisbon Airport to Estoril.

 Estoril is the third from last station along the railway, and this is where to exit for the casino, the coastline promenade and the Praia do Tamariz beach.
 There is a second, smaller station in Estoril, Monte Estoril, which serves the area between the town and Cascais.

-In Lisbon, the train departs from the Cais do Sodré train station, which is to the west of the historic centre, GPS: 38.705, -9.145 (link to Google Maps) and is connected to the green metro line.
+In Lisbon, trains depart from Cais do Sodré station, located to the west of the historic centre (GPS: 38.705, -9.145) and connected to the green metro line.
+The service is operated by Comboios de Portugal (CP), the national train operator.

 The train to Estoril